Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/audio.md

 !!!
 Summary

-    This page summarizes all aspects of the audio system, which is responsible for playing background music and sound effects.
+    This page summarizes all aspects of the audio system, which is responsible for playing dynamic background music and sound effects.

 ## Audio folder